Design-Computing/Design-Computing.github.io/md/week2.md

 # The answers to this week's exercises

-I made these videos for Atom, which is the editor we used before we switched to VS Code, but the ideas are the same, it just looks different.
+I made these videos for Atom, which is the editor we used before we switched to VS Code, but the ideas are the same, but it looks different.

 The way of solving these problems is not _the_ correct way, it's _a_ correct way.

 Don't mindlessly copy the results of these, think about what I'm doing, and why.
 For example, if you watch the first video, don't play along and roll straight into the second, see if you can use what you've learned to figure out the next problem _before_ watching the next video.

 The aim here is for you to learn.
 It's pretty easy to cheat in this course and get a high mark, but that'll torpedo your chances of getting the base you need to succeed in future courses.
 You're here to _learn_, marks are there to keep your parents happy.

+P.S. one of these videos has a mistake in it.
+I'll know if you're copying without thinking because that mistake will show up in your code.
+It's simple to avoid if you're paying attention.

 <iframe height="400" src="https://www.youtube-nocookie.com/embed/uEf4zcsdpek?rel=0" frameborder="0" allowfullscreen>Should be a video here</iframe>